-The memory maps in Table 3 and Table 4 display the internal memory address space of the processors.
-The 48-bit space section describes what this address range looks like to an
+The memory maps in Table 3 through Table 5 display the internal memory address space of the processors.
+The 48-bit space section describes what this address range looks like to an instruction that retrieves 48-bit memory.
+The 32-bit section describes what this address range looks like to an instruction that retrieves 32-bit memory.